 In this post, I’d like to elaborate on my worst fears while traveling alone.

 Between hotels, hostels, AirBnBs, and living among the locals, the housing aspect of my trip stresses me out.
-It is a necessary evil – and one I hope to learn to love – but the stress from it is there for now, no doubt.
-One time, while traveling to Las Vegas, Nevada, my AirBnB host cancelled my reservation a few hours before my flight.
+It is a necessary evil – and one I hope to learn to love – but the stress from it is there, for now, no doubt.
+One time, while traveling to Las Vegas, Nevada, my AirBnB host canceled my reservation a few hours before my flight.
 Until that night, I didn’t even know that was allowed!
 So there I was, in the middle of the night, soon to arrive homeless in Nevada.
 If that happened to me in another country, I’d be so flustered.
 The scary part is that with my luck, it probably will.

 Everywhere I’ve ever traveled (China, Spain, Aruba, Saint Martin, etc.) I have always gone with someone else.
 Those trips were either family vacations, group tours, or at the very least, with one other person.
 Never before have I left the country to go someplace all on my own.
 I’ve always enjoyed being with people while traveling.
 I think it makes a lot of aspects of traveling more fun.
 How will I feel being by myself in these unfamiliar places?
 Will I even like it?
 Maybe some solitude will do me good.

 I don’t necessarily know what to expect from a solo trip.
 I can see myself learning a lot from it.
 I’m sure I’ll meet people and hopefully maybe even make some friends while on the road.
 That would be cool.

 The irony with my plans is that I suck with directions.
 God help me as a traveler.